403-html/the-qa-architecture-handbook/docs/culture-foundation.md

 # Section 1: Culture foundation - cultivating a quality culture

 The foundation of a quality-first culture is the cornerstone of a successful QA architecture.
 It is essential to establish a mindset that values quality and to create processes that support this mindset.
-Build a strong foundation based on shared responsibility, open communication, and commitement to quality on all stages of development.
+Build a strong foundation based on shared responsibility, open communication, and commitment to quality on all stages of development.
 This section will guide you through the key steps to cultivate a quality culture in your organization.

 ## 1.1 From "QA phase" to "Quality all the way"